veebch/twirly/README.md

 IR code based on some of [Peter Hinch's work](https://github.com/peterhinch/micropython_ir).
 If you want to adapt the code to use a different remote, the testing file in the `ir_tx` should help.

 The gears are made using the [openscad library by Chris Spencer](https://github.com/chrisspen/gears).

+The micropython driver for the drv8825 is by [Rob Hammerlin](https://gitlab.com/robhamerling/micropython-drv8825).

 # Licence